Akipe/android-aosp-build-docker/README.md

 # Android AOSP Build with Docker

 *Work in progress.
-I am waiting for feed : don't hesitate to add issues.*
+I am waiting for your feedback : don't hesitate to add issues.*

 Containers to help you compile Android without worrying about how to set up your development environment.
 You can compile for almost all Android versions.